devluixos/TextSight/README.md

 ## Installation
 #### For General Users
+All of this happens in the command line.
+If you have not installed it go [here](https://github.com/git-guides/install-git).
+Open the command line and navigate to your Vault.

 **Clone the Plugin**
 Navigate to your Obsidian vault's plugins folder.
 This is typically located in your vault's root directory under `.obsidian/plugins/.` Clone the TextSight repository into this directory using the following command: